 - At least two heavy-duty, stainless steel bowls

 - Both some of the food your dog is used to and high quality food with protein, not filler, so you can wean him off the other food and onto the better food

 - Dog toys: relatively indestructible, solid rubber or nylon (can be stuffed with food), and sterilized bones; interactive toys that occupy and mentally stimulate your dog

 - Dog bed – Orvis for Dogs and Kuranda have dog beds with guarantees against chewing.

-- An enzymatic cleaner made for pet stains and odors – White wine vinegar is also good for removing pet odors, so that your dog doesn’t go back to the same place to pee or poop.
+- An enzymatic cleaner made for pet stains and odors – White vinegar is also good for removing pet odors, so that your dog doesn’t go back to the same place to pee or poop.